Heather Ketchum, PhD

 The University of Oklahoma Biological Station was established in 1949 following donation of the property by Norman and Mildred Brillhart.
 Carl D. Riggs, a faculty member in the Department of Zoology, was the station’s first Director, and was instrumental in its early success and significant expansion from one building to the campus of today.
 Over its nearly seventy year history, the University of Oklahoma Biological Station has taught biology to thousands of college students; its researchers have published hundreds of scientific papers; and research leading to two hundred PhD and Master’s degrees have provided a new understanding of nature.

-Please note, May 12 arrival time is 1 - 3pm with orientation at 4pm.
-The first full day of classes begins Tuesday (May 13) through Saturday (May 17) and reconvenes on Monday (May 19) through Friday (May 23).
-There is no official class scheduled on Sunday (May 18), but classrooms are available to students.
-The last day of class is a half day.
+Please note, May 18 arrival time is 1 - 3pm with orientation at 5pm.
+The first full day of classes begins Tuesday (May 19) through Saturday (May 30).
+There are no classes on Sunday (May 24) or Monday (May 25).

 Birds occur at nearly every point on the globe.
 Across these varied environments they occupy a diversity of ecological niches as a result of their evolutionary adaptability, behavioral and physiological flexibility, and their various abilities to traverse land, water, and air biomes.
 Yet, they also generally face trade-offs that present stark challenges, such as balancing the demands of flight against the constraints of reproduction.
 Students will learn why such characteristics often make birds the subject of study for understanding ecological and evolutionary processes, as well as targets or indicators for conservation efforts.
 Regular field trips to various habitats across southern Oklahoma and northern Texas will provide students with the opportunity to encounter by eye and ear the diversity of bird species that migrate through or breed in the region.
 Students will be taught standardized survey techniques to understand how detectability can be estimated and used to inform population assessments.
 Each student will be expected to devise their own observation-based study to assess a relevant ecological and/or behavioral question using a species, feeding guild, or ecological community of birds as their focus.